Why Futbol con Corazón?

 When we asked our unaccompanied minors living in the Bay Area what they needed to feel whole, their answer was surprisingly simple and powerful: “Can we play soccer one day?”
 Futbol con Corazón was born.

 Now in its fourth year, Futbol con Corazón is a highly anticipated, daylong community celebration.
 Friends, coworkers, and/or family members join our enthusiastic, soccer-loving, unaccompanied minors to create soccer teams and compete on the field for a day.
 Our kids have played with the San Mateo Sheriff, Redwood City Police and Fire Departments, San Mateo County and Santa Clara County city officials, Telemundo and Univision reporters and anchors, and employees from companies like box, Google, Walmart, and many others.
 See coverage of last year's event on ABC7.

 Want to volunteer?

-Join us as a player, volunteer, or donor to make this day unforgettable for these amazing kids and help us continue supporting them in their adjustment to life in our community.
-Please email Futbol@CatholicCharitiesSF.org to learn more.
+Join us as a volunteer, make a gift, or both, to make this day unforgettable for these amazing kids and help us continue supporting them in their adjustment to life in our community.
+To volunteer please submit this form.
+If you have any questions email Futbol@CatholicCharitiesSF.org.

 Do you know that unaccompanied minors are: